derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-30/12/2024 16:18:39 : 3 Database Admins walked into a NoSQL bar.
+31/12/2024 16:18:16 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-.NET was named .NET so that it wouldn't show up in a Unix directory listing.
+What does pyjokes have in common with Adobe Flash?
+It gets updated all the time, but never gets any better.
 <!-- replace-with-joke ends -->